 There’s a scene in the ’70s-set coming-of-age drama Almost Famous where aspiring music journalist William Miller has one of his first close encounters of the rock star kind.
 William asks singer Jeff Bebe about the essence of rock-n-roll, to which Bebe replies, “Rock-n-roll is a lifestyle and a way of thinking.
 And it’s not about money and popularity.
 Although, some money would be nice.”

 You could say that information technology (IT) is also a lifestyle and a way of thinking, and also not about money and popularity.
 Just like the man said, of course, some money would be nice.
 And having the right IT skill set, verified by the right mix of certifications, is a pretty good way to get some.
 It’s at least more reliable (and attainable) than trying to make your six-string talk so tough.

-That’s quite often how we end up talking about money around here since certification is a key method for IT professionals to acquire or refine the skills and expertise that secure their employment.
+We often end up talking about income around here, since certification a key method for IT professionals to acquire or refine the skills and expertise that secure their employment.
 How much you can get paid for your skills and expertise depends on a number of different factors, but certification can certainly play a role in determining salary.